michael2to3/netlas-java/README.md

 // Search for WHOIS information for a domain
 String response = netlas.search("example.com", "whois-domain", 1, null, null, false);
 ```

+### Important Notice: GitHub Packages now requires authentication for all package downloads

+Starting on November 12, 2021, GitHub Packages requires authentication for all package downloads, even public packages.
+This means that you will need to authenticate with a personal access token (PAT) to download any packages from this repository.

+To authenticate with a PAT and use GitHub Packages, please follow the steps outlined in the GitHub documentation:

+1. Generate a personal access token with the appropriate permissions.
+2. Add your personal access token to your Maven settings.xml file.
+3. Configure your build to use your personal access token for authentication.

+For more information on how to authenticate with a PAT and use GitHub Packages, please see the GitHub documentation: [https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry)

 ## Testing